 "I love that my data stays on my phone.
 That peace of mind is worth the learning curve." - Privacy-conscious user, 8 months of use

-Most reputable grammar keyboards employ encryption and security measures, but they do have access to what you type.
-Review privacy policies and stick to established brands with clear data handling practices.
+A: Most reputable grammar keyboards employ encryption and security measures, but they do have access to what you type.
+Review privacy policies carefully and stick to established brands with clear data handling practices.
+Keyboards like Typewise process everything locally for maximum privacy.

-Not necessarily.
-Free versions of most keyboards offer solid spelling and basic grammar correction.
-Premium features typically include advanced grammar checking, style suggestions, and tone analysis.
+A: No, free versions of most keyboards offer solid spelling and basic grammar correction.
+Gboard and Microsoft SwiftKey are completely free with all features included.
+Premium features on apps like CleverType ($4.99/month) and Grammarly ($12.99/month) include advanced grammar checking, style suggestions, and tone analysis.

-Yes!
-Studies show that immediate feedback (like what grammar keyboards provide) is one of the most effective ways to improve language skills over time.
-Users report noticeable improvement in their writing after several months of use.
+A: Yes!
+Studies show that immediate feedback is one of the most effective ways to improve language skills over time.
+Grammar keyboards provide instant corrections and explanations, helping users learn from their mistakes and develop better writing habits over time.

-After testing all these options extensively, CleverType stands out as the best overall grammar keyboard for Android, especially for those who write professionally or want comprehensive corrections.
-Its AI-powered approach catches more errors and provides better suggestions than most competitors.
+After testing all these options extensively throughout 2025 and into 2026, CleverType stands out as the best overall grammar keyboard for Android, especially for those who write professionally or want comprehensive corrections.
+Its AI-powered approach catches more errors and provides better suggestions than most competitors, and the recent updates have only made it more powerful.

 For users primarily concerned with privacy, Typewise offers a compelling alternative with its offline processing.
-SwiftKey remains the king of prediction, potentially preventing errors before they happen, while Gboard provides a solid free option with excellent Google integration.
+SwiftKey remains the king of prediction with its transformer-based models, potentially preventing errors before they happen, while Gboard provides a solid free option with excellent Google integration.
+Grammarly continues to be the most thorough checker, though it comes at a premium price.

 Remember that any good grammar keyboard should be a helpful assistant, not a critical English teacher.
 The goal is clear communication, not perfection.
-With any of these keyboards, you'll send fewer texts with embarrassing typos and write more confidently on your Android device.
+With any of these keyboards, you'll send fewer messages with embarrassing typos and write more confidently on your Android device.
+As mobile communication continues to grow in importance, investing in a quality grammar keyboard is one of the smartest productivity decisions you can make in 2026.